j0ru/kickoff/README.md

 # A simple and uncomplicated program launcher for wayland

-Kickoff is heavily inspired from rofi, but not without changes made.
+Kickoff is heavily inspired by rofi, but not without changes made.
 Like many programs, kickoff was born from an itch that no existing program seemed to relieve and my desire to learn a lower level programming language.

 ## How does it search
 At the moment the path is read and non-recursively filtered for executable files.
 Other locations are still up for discussion.

 ## State
-This project is still in heavy development and the code quality and test coverage is in dire need of improvement.
-But it is usable and I will try not to brake *too* much in releases ;-)
+This project is still in heavy development and code quality as well as test coverage are in dire need of improvement.
+But it is usable and I will try not to break *too* much between releases ;-)

 ## Features
 * Wayland compatible (only wlroots based compositors though)